What other names is Vitamin A known by?

 Other uses include preventing and treating cancer

-, protecting the heart and cardiovascular system, slowing the aging
+treatment.
+It is also used for protecting the heart and cardiovascular system, slowing the aging

-process, and boosting the immune system
+process, and boosting the immune system.

 Vitamin A is applied to the skin to improve wound

 , and to protect the skin against UV radiation

 - Vitamin A deficiency.
 Taking vitamin A by mouth is effective for preventing and treating symptoms of vitamin A deficiency.
 Vitamin A deficiency can occur in people with protein deficiency, diabetes, over-active thyroid, fever, liver disease, cystic fibrosis, or an inherited disorder called abetalipoproteinemia.